wp-plugins/warcraft-news/readme.txt

 2. News about my character Baraan on a standard wordpress installation.

 == Changelog ==
+= 1.0 =
+Making the last version the stable one.
+Minimal bug fix.
 = 0.9.2 =
 Added a few classes and spans for more css possibilities = 0.9.1 =